 All copies purchased through Gauntlet are signed by both Ketchum and Lee.

 For those of you who purchase the Lettered edition, you’ll enjoy even more bonuses.
-Besides a bonded leather traycase, we’ve also added additional content, an interview with the authors conducted by fellow-author Tom Piccirilli.
+We’ve also added additional content, an interview with the authors conducted by fellow-author Tom Piccirilli.